Skip to content

 Materials and Construction

-Over their service life, Wornum street lights were manufactured using a range of metals, reflecting changing production methods and maintenance requirements.
+Over their service life, Wornum street lights were manufactured using a range of metals and construction methods, reflecting evolving production standards and maintenance requirements.

 Documented examples show: